Human sexuality: Sexuality in late adulthood

 Adult sexuality originates in childhood.
 However, like many other human capacities, sexuality is not fixed, but matures and develops.
 A common stereotype associated with old people is that they tend to lose interest and the ability to engage in sexual acts once they reach late adulthood.
 This misconception is reinforced by Western popular culture, which often ridicules older adults who try to engage in sexual activities.
 Age does not necessarily change the need or desire to be sexually expressive or active.
-A couple in a long-term relationship may find that the frequency of their sexual activity decreases over time and the type of sexual expression may change, but many couples experience increased intimacy and love.
+A couple in a long-term relationship may find that the frequency of their sexual activity decreases over time and the type of sexual expression may change, but feelings of intimacy may continue to grow and develop over time.

 Sociocultural aspects

 Human sexuality can be understood as part of the social life of humans, which is governed by implied rules of behavior and the status quo.
 This narrows the view to groups within a society.
-The socio-cultural context of society, including the effects of politics and the mass media, influences and forms social norms.
-Throughout history, social norms have been changing and continue to change as a result of movements such as the sexual revolution and the rise of feminism.
+The socio-cultural context of society, including the effects of politics and the mass media, influences and forms sexual norms.
+Throughout history, social norms have been changing and continue to change as a result of movements such as the sexual revolution and the rise of gender equality.